Applied Game History

 Robert Thomas II Howard

-Rob began his journey in video games by trying to combine his love of music, sound, and games as a freelance sound designer.
-After completing one contract, Rob realized his passion for development extended beyond audio, and entered SMU’s prestigious Guildhall program as a level designer.
+Robert began his journey in video games by combining his love of music, sound, and games as a freelance sound designer.
+Realizing his passion for game development extended beyond audio, Robert entered SMU’s prestigious Guildhall program as a game designer in 2007.
 After graduation, Rob worked on such titles as Bioshock Infinite, Batman: Arkham Origins, and Prey 2, all during his five years at Human Head Studios.
-His personal favorite title, however, was 2011’s cult hit Earth Defense Force: Insect Armageddon (during Rob’s time at Vicious Cycle Studios).
+His personal favorite title, however, was 2011’s cult hit Earth Defense Force: Insect Armageddon, developed while at Vicious Cycle Software.

 After working for three years in Silicon Valley for 21st Century Fox and Disney at Cold Iron Studios on Aliens: Fireteam Elite, Rob was appointed to the faculty of Purdue University in 2019.
 He is now a Professor of Practice in the Computer Graphics Technology department, teaching game design, level design, and game audio.
-Rob has also authored two books, "A Career in Video Game Development" published by eAcademic Press, and "Game Design Essentials," published by Kendall Hunt.
+Robert has also authored two books for Kendall Hunt, including "Game Design Essentials" in 2023 and "Applied Game History" in 2025.